REALbasic Developer Logo

 Don't worry about it.
 Write it as long or as short as necessary to explain your subject.
 Articles geared toward beginners may have to be longer, in order to guide them more appropriately, while articles geared toward advanced users can be more compact, but may contain more material.
 If your article is too long, we may choose to edit it down or publish it as a series of articles.

-Certain types of articles have specific length requirements: columns, for instance, need to be consistently the same length.
-Reviews must fit into a pre-defined amount of space and must all be about the same length (500 words).
+Certain types of articles have specific length requirements: columns, for instance, should be consistently about the same length.
+Reviews must fit into a pre-defined amount of space and must all be about the same length (about 500 words).

-Finally, for most articles we pay by the word: but that's words actually printed in the magazine.
+Finally, for most articles we pay by the word, but that's words we actually publish.
 If you submit a 5,000 word article and we trim it to 3,127, you get paid for 3,127 words.

 Sending Us Your Article